 While this seems like an obvious tip, it can easily get neglected, especially if you have a busy schedule.
 As we mentioned, start by creating a watering schedule and stick to it.

 As your plant grows, it may also require more water.
 Further, in the hotter summer months, you may also have to water more regularly, and even if your plants are exposed to rainfall, it is vital to water them if they dry out.

 By looking at the soil, you can check if your plant needs water.
 You should water if you poke your finger two inches into the soil and it feels dry.
 Ensure you water thoroughly to ensure the plant roots soak in all the water.

 The amount of light you give your plants will depend on the type of plant.
 Exposing shade-loving plants to hours of direct sunlight can cause wilting leaves.
 On the other hand, depriving plants that require total sun exposure of sunlight can lead to plants with pale yellow leaves.
 Researching to know how much lighting your plant will need is important.
-Most plants your buy for your apartment will also come with labels that cover the details.
+Most plants you buy for your apartment also come with labels covering the details.

 As your plants grow, they use the nutrients in the soil, which you can replace for healthy growth.
-You will need to feed your potting soil to keep it nutrient-rich.
-You can use a water-soluble fertilizer that you can easily mix with water as you water your plants.
-You may not need to initially fertilize your potting soil if your potting mix already contains fertilizer.
+You will need to feed your potting soil to keep it nutrient-rich, using a water-soluble fertilizer that you can easily mix with water as you water your plants.
+However, you may not need to fertilize your potting soil initially if your potting mix already contains fertilizer.

 You can compost food scraps and add nutrients to your plants.